avierstr/amplicon_sorter/README.md

 - 10000 reads (`--maxreads`) on 12 cores takes several hours to finish.

 ### Todo:
-- random selection of part of input sequences
 - options to create read length histogram only
 - option to filter to gene groups only and later start from there to play with the `--similar_species` option
+- option to save results in a subfolder

 ### Release notes:
 2020/3/5:
 - fasta or fastq files as input (autodetect)
-- fastq files as output option (when input is fastq)
+- fastq files as output option (when input is fastq) 2020/3/12:
+- option to take a random selection of the reads from the inputfile.
+- little improvement to sort out the groups in step 2.